Requesting Mushroom Identification

 2. The service is offered with the understanding that identification is being made by amateurs whose sole qualification is long experience with mushrooms and fungi, particularly those of Southern California.
 The identifiers do not possess a degree or certification in Mycology from an accredited university.
 As such, any identification made has no legal or regulatory standing.
 If you require such services you will be referred to a professional mycological consultant.

 3. A reasonable effort will be made to insure that identifications conform to the current state of knowledge in the science of Mycology.
 However, these identifications are exclusively based on visual examination of photographs, specimens, or other evidence supplied by the requesting party.
 We are not able to offer identification employing advanced laboratory equipment and methods such as microscopy, or chemical or genetic analysis.
 We are also not equipped or qualified to identify mushrooms from cooked fragments or from specimens retrieved from the digestive systems of humans or animals.
+Identifications provided apply ONLY to specimens portrayed in the photographs submitted.
+Specimens appearing later in the same or similar locations may be different.
 All identifications made are provided WITHOUT WARRANTY, either express or implied.
 The persons provided with such identifications assume ALL responsibility for how the information provided is used.